fig02/Better-OoT/README.md

 Thank you to:

-**Krimtonz** - For helping me implement many of the features, guiding me whenever I was stuck, and for allowing me to vent to him whenever I had an issue with something not working.
+**Krimtonz**: For helping me implement many of the features, guiding me whenever I was stuck, and for allowing me to vent to him whenever I had an issue with something not working.
 This project would not have happened without him.

-**Moltov** - For creating the original Better OoT and inspiring this project.
+**Moltov**: For creating the original Better OoT and inspiring this project.
 This idea was his and I expanded on it to allow more flexibility.

-**Glank/N3rdswithgame** - For teaching me MIPS Assembly and answering any questions I had about it.
+**Glank/N3rdswithgame**: For teaching me MIPS Assembly and answering any questions I had about it.

-**TestRunner/AmazingAmpharos/mzx/Grant/many others** - For the work done on the OoT Randomizer.
+**TestRunner/AmazingAmpharos/mzx/Grant/many others**: For the work done on the OoT Randomizer.
 The 3.0 version of Rando was used as a base for Better OoT.
 Much of the work done on that project persists through this one.

-**zfg/scurty/dannyb/rta** - For beta testing the project through its many stages of development and providing feedback.
+**zfg/scurty/dannyb/rta**: For beta testing the project through its many stages of development and providing feedback.

-**The OoT Speedrunning Community** - For expressing interest in this project and giving me a reason to work on it :)
+**The OoT Speedrunning Community**: For expressing interest in this project and giving me a reason to work on it :)

 Thank you all!
 Enjoy.